-Don't you wish you could find out how you scored on the SAT right after you finish?
+Don't you wish you could find out how you scored on the SAT right after you finish taking the test?
 Or maybe you'd like to forget all about it and pretend it never happened (better luck next time)!

-Either way, your wait time will be the same, at somewhere between three and six weeks.
-This article fills you in on all the details of score reporting, along with some advice for what to do once you get your scores.
+Either way, your wait time for your SAT scores will be the same: somewhere between two and six weeks.
+This article fills you in on all the details of SAT score reporting and offers some advice for what to do once you get your scores.

 When Do You Get Your SAT Scores?

-After about a year of having longer waits (between three and six weeks) to receive scores, the College Board has re-vamped its schedule to give you your scores sooner.
+After about a year of having longer waits (between three and six weeks) to receive SAT scores, the College Board has revamped its schedule to give you your scores sooner.
 Yay!

-The actual time of score release varies, but sometimes it's as early as 5 AM Eastern Time or 2 AM Pacific Time.
-I wouldn't advise refreshing your account over and over at 4:59 (or 1:59 for you West Coasters), since the release time isn't always exact.
+Now, the actual time of SAT score release varies.
+Sometimes it's as early as 5 am Eastern Time (2 am Pacific Time).
+I wouldn't advise refreshing your account over and over at 4:59 (or 1:59 for you West Coasters) since the release time isn't always exact.

-Your colleges will get your scores within 10 days of you receiving them if you've indicated them as score recipients.
-Check out the chart below for exact score release dates by test date, as well as our estimates for 2017 and early 2018 test dates.
+Your colleges will get your scores within 10 days after you receive them (if you've indicated them as score recipients).
+Check out the chart below for exact score release dates by test date.

-These dates are when most students will get their scores, but an unlucky few might have to wait longer.
-They might sign into their College Board accounts and find that their scores still aren't ready.
-What are some possible reasons why your scores wouldn't show up on score release day?
+These dates are when most students will get their SAT scores, but an unlucky few might have to wait longer.
+They might sign into their College Board accounts to find that their scores still aren't ready.
+What are some possible reasons why your scores wouldn't show up on score-release day?